Mo6teen/u05-imdb-clone/README.md

 If the user has role 1 (regular user) the user will be redirected to the user dashboard after login.
 If the user role is 0 the user is an admin and will be redirected to the admin dashboard.
 If the user tries to type admin dashboard or vice versa in adress field there will be no success, they will stay on their dashboard.
 Read about what a user based on role can do on their dashboard under "Role based system" section above.

+### The single movie view

+When a visitor clicks on a movie they are interested in they will be redirected to that movies own view.
+Here they can read more about the movie, add it to their watchlist, read reviews and if they are signed in they can also leave a review.
+If a visitor who is not signed in tries to leave a review on a movie they will be redirected to the login view.
+To avoid offensive reviews a review will need approval from an admin before it is visible to visitors of the page.

+### The handle users view

+Only an admin is able to access the handle users view.
+Here they can see all users that are registered to the website in alphabetical order.
+The admin can choose to either update a user, which will redirect them to a new view to preform the operation on that specific user, or delete a user.

+### The edit-user view

+When an admin has chosen to update a user they will be redirected to this view.
+Here they can see all the information about the user and change the users role from regular user to admin or vice versa.

 ### Fill with more views

 ......

 ## User stories

+- Website user: Focus on basic read-functions on the website and minimizing redirections.
+- Registered website user: Focus on the users ability to structure information like creating lists and reviews.
+- Admin: Focus on keeping track of users and keeping the website updated.
+- Power user: Focus on accessibility when it comes to creating lists and reviews.
+- Confused user: Focus on overall accessibility and presentation of information on the website.

 ## Database structure